Johann Böhm (historian): Professional activity

-Böhm lives in Dinklage, Germany, and has published numerous studies and books on the recent history of Romania.
+Böhm lived in Dinklage, Germany, and published numerous studies and books on the recent history of Romania.
 The central theme in the author's works is the Nazi period, the collaborationism of the German minority in Romania with Nazism and the enrolment of ethnic Germans in Waffen-SS.

-Dr. Johann Böhm has been publishing since 1989 the biannual journal "Halbjahresschrift für südosteuropäische Geschichte, Literatur und Politik" (Half-Yearly Publication of South Eastern European History, Literature and Politics), supported by William Totok, Dieter Schlesak, Klaus Popa and others.
+In 1989, Dr. Johann Böhm began publishing the biannual journal "Halbjahresschrift für südosteuropäische Geschichte, Literatur und Politik" (Half-Yearly Publication of South Eastern European History, Literature and Politics), supported by William Totok, Dieter Schlesak, Klaus Popa and others.
 William Totok is in charge of the electronic edition of this magazine.

 "In addition to (...) awkward revelations, springing from a controversial start, Böhm offers the general public a comprehensive picture of the period 1933-1940", the note on August 5, 1999, the newspaper România liberă in a review of a signed book by Johann Böhm.

 In a report on the awarding of the Order of Merit of the Federal Republic of Germany to the historian, the newspaper Ziua of March 15, 2006 noted that "Johann Böhm's work is marked by two crucial moments that led him to deal with the history of the last century.
 He was born in Romania, where he lived the dictatorial system imposed on the German minority by the National Socialist Party, through the German Ethnic Group in Romania, and secondly, the post-war career of Nazi leaders in the Federal Republic of Germany.
 In all published works, the historian tried to find an answer to an obsessive question: to what extent was the situation of the German minority in Romania influenced by the evolution of the bad political processes in interwar and Nazi Germany."

+Böhm died on 25 December 2024, at the age of 95.